-- There is an abuse of the process of the court. - No reasonable cause of action is disclosed in the pleadings. - The courts do not have jurisdiction. - There is a more appropriate forum to try the action.
+- There is an abuse of the court process. - No reasonable cause of action is disclosed in the pleadings. - The courts do not have jurisdiction. - There is a more appropriate forum to try the action.

-The courts have a degree of discretion whether to grant such orders depending on the facts in each particular case.
+The courts have a degree of discretion whether to strike out a claim depending on the facts of the case.

-Requests of such nature are made by an application supported by affidavits, setting out the facts and the reasons why the relevant orders are requested.
+Requests of such nature are made by an application supported by affidavits, setting out the facts and reasons why the relevant orders are requested.
 Assuming that the opposing party is likely to contest the application, then reasonable time is allowed for it to file its opposition with a supporting affidavit.
 The application is then scheduled for hearing (with the permission of the court, affiants (that is, any party who makes an affidavit) can be crossexamined about the contents of their affidavits) and the court then delivers its judgment.